WELCOMING HOME YOUR KITTEN

 I wanted to put a few things in writing so you can be a bit more at ease with what to have on hand and some ideas about how to help with this transition.
 This is just a starting point for your kitten, so please never hesitate to call, email or text us for any concerns you have now or at any time in the future.
 We keep all of our kitten families on caller ID, so you won’t get overlooked.

 We have experimented with the raw diet and found excellent results for ourselves.
 However, it proves to be a challenge for many families for various reasons -- from having very young children in the home, to having other pets currently on other deliberate diets, to issues with boarding facilities and/or veterinarians.
 Our goal is to have your kitten's transition to home be as comfortable as possible.
-We will leave the choice of adding raw or canned to your kitten's diet to each family as they see fit.
+We will leave the choice of adding raw, homemade or canned to your kitten's diet to each family as they see fit.
 We strive to help your kitten's transition into your family and home be very successful, so let's keep it simple, right!

 Please keep your kitten limited to one bedroom at night time with at least one person to sleep with.
 If you have a kitten carrier from their trip home, this works as a very secure place for them to curl up to sleep, along with their blankie from home.
 It smells familiar and will help them feel secure in the new surroundings.
 If the height of your bed is high, you may want to put a stool or box next to you so they can hop up to bed, as opposed to climbing up by grabbing linens.
 Kittens are used to sleeping with other kittens, as well as people.
 You want them to know night from day and your routine.
 Food and water should be in the room also, along with a litter box.
 Please have food and water at least 3-4 feet away from litter.
 Kitties can find it stressful to have litter and food close to each other.
 We don’t eat in our bathroom or go to the bathroom in our kitchen!
 Introductions through the bottom of the door are usually a nice way for kittens to get to know existing pets without feeling threatened.
 When your kitten is ready for a meet and greet of another pet, please hold them in your arms while they first see the other pet.
 They will feel much safer in your arms and at your height than if they were down at floor level.
 Please contact us if you have this transition ahead of you for more ideas of how to help introductions go well.
 Please take precautions to kitten-proof your home -- again, the kittens are still very much babies and will investigate everything!
 Electrical cords are unforgiving and, unfortunately, rather interesting to kittens.
 Most of us have phone/computer chargers everywhere, and they look so much like dangling toys to kittens.
 We can’t emphasize enough how important it is to stop this behavior before it starts.
 “Monkey cord” wraps are a nice way to cover cords with a tough outer shell, but catching kittens in the act is always preferred.
 Squirt bottles, honking horns and whistles are all very startling, but not painful, and a very effective deterrent to unwanted behavior.
 Please use tough love on this issue -- your kitten will thank you!